ROLE OF COMPLIANCE CERTIFIERS

 These audits are comprehensive and may require from half a day to a full day.
 Our Compliance Certifiers will examine your processes and personal protective equipment, storage locations, staff training and emergency preparedness to ensure you are compliant with the new Regulations.

 Class 6.1A/B above certain thresholds now requires formal location compliance certification.

-If your site has substances that trigger the need for qualified Certified Handlers (such as Class 6.1A / B substances that are not agrichemical, fumigant, veterinary medicine and vertebrate toxics) a qualified Certified Handler must be present or available on-site at all times.
+If your site has substances that trigger the need for qualified Certified Handlers (such as Class 6.1A / B substances that are not agrichemical, fumigant, veterinary medicine and vertebrate toxics) a qualified Approved Handler or Certified Handler must be present or available on-site at all times.